 It was a Saturday, the first day of Ramadan.
 When Muslim officials showed up to work on Monday, they found their former offices closed to them.
 Weak from fasting, they had to drag desks and chairs out onto the lawns of ministry buildings, sweating under the flat, harsh glare of the sun.
 Furious and embarrassed, Liaquat told Mountbatten that he had originally questioned the rush to get Pakistan established by 15 August.
 Now, though, he wished "to God you could get Partition through by the 1st August!"
-52

-For now, Jinnah could only retaliate with symbolic gestures.
-He rejected the flag Mountbatten himself had designed for Pakistan, which bore the Union Jack's cross next to the crescent of Islam.
-He scotched the suggestion that the king should continue signing "George R.I."
+52 tion that the king should continue signing "George R.I."
 (Rex Imperator) even after he was no longer "Emperor of India."
 Jinnah refused to commit to flying the traditional, deep-blue governor-general's flag over his house.
-Tradition-obsessed, Mountbatten was "almost in despair" over the Quaid's behavior, Ismay told Jinnah on 24 July.
+53 Tradition-obsessed, Mountbatten was "almost in despair" over the Quaid's behavior, Ismay told Jinnah on 24 July.
 The League leader feigned dismay.
 "I beg to assure the Viceroy that I am his friend and yours for now and always," he said with transparent insincerity.
 54